How To Find an Accountant for Small Business: A Guide

 - Basic bookkeeping: These types of tasks include classifying transactions and reconciling accounts.
 You may opt to connect your bank account to your accounting software, in which case the accountant would ensure that the categories for imported transactions are classified correctly.
 You may also want someone to input your transactions and reconcile your bank and credit card accounts manually.

-- Payroll: Although you may decide to work with an outside payroll service such as Gusto, your accountant can also help you to process payroll for your employees, including generating direct deposits, filing payroll taxes, and submitting quarterly and annual payroll forms.
-See our recommendations for the best payroll services for small businesses for more information about the types of services available.
+- Payroll: Although you may decide to work with an outside payroll service, your accountant can help you process payroll for your employees, including generating direct deposits, filing payroll taxes, and submitting quarterly and annual payroll forms.
+See our recommendations for the best payroll services for small businesses.

-- Back-office tasks: Your accountant can also help with back-office tasks like paying bills and issuing invoices.
-Depending on the number of invoices and bills you receive, this could be time-consuming and you may ultimately decide to hire an internal bookkeeper in the interest of saving money.
-For A/P tasks, another option is to use an application like Bill.com, which we ranked as the best overall accounts payable software.
+- Back-office tasks: Your accountant can help with back-office tasks like paying bills and issuing invoices.
+Depending on the number of invoices and bills you receive, this could be time-consuming, and you may ultimately decide to hire an internal bookkeeper in the interest of saving money.
+For A/P tasks, another option is to use an application like BILL, which we ranked as the best accounts payable software.

 - Sales tax returns: If you have a retail business that files quarterly sales tax returns, it would be in your best interest to hire an accountant with expertise in this area who can help you stay compliant to avoid a potential audit.